tytydraco/yessleep/out/My_Best_Friend_Got_Replaced.md

 He shook his head.
 “New Orleans.”

 Rob immediately threw his hand up in agreement.
-Ben, eyes wide, turned to us and raised both hands.
+Ben's eyes widened and turned to us and raised both hands.

 AJ, still giggling at the TV, didn’t even acknowledge us.